 - Instant payment push notifications: this way you’re always on top of your expenses, which gives you more insight and the option to immediately interfere if payment isn’t according to plan.
 Of course, you can turn the type of push-messages that you receive on and off at will.

-- Direct debit approval: get notifications to approve or reject direct debits.
+- Direct debit approval: get notifications so you can approve or reject direct debits.

 - Automatic saving: round off payments and have the rounded up amount sent to a savings account.
 For example, if you pay €2,40 for a beer, then you can have it rounded up to €3,00 and automatically put the €0,60 in a savings (sub-)account.